ballouzlab/OutDeCo_shiny/README.md

-## What you can do with this package
+## What you can do with this app
 The functions implemented in *OutDeCo* can be applied to human gene expression data or a gene list of interest.
 An outline of the objects and workflow included in this package are in the **schematic**, which we go into more detail in the next sections.
-In particular, this package allows users to:
+In particular, this app allows users to:
-  * Run a differential expression (DE) analysis either through the typical case-control approach or a meta-analytic recurrence analysis
+  * Run a differential expression (DE) analysis either through the case-control approach
   * Assess your DE results using gene co-expression properties
   * Report a functional outlier assessment
   * Run a network connectivity analysis of DE results within a gene co-expression network